College of St Hild and St Bede, Durham: Buildings

-College pre-renovation (1858-2024)
+College pre-renovation (1858–2024)

 The original college consisted of several distinct buildings, including the main Hild building, which was the administrative hub of the college containing the main offices, computer room, common rooms and a large number of student rooms; other larger accommodation blocks, such as Thorp, Christopher, Bede; and several smaller houses such as Hild Gym, Bede Gym, Charles Stranks, Gables, Manor House, Manor Lodge, Belvedere, and, as of 2021, Ernest Place.

 At the centre of college was the Caedmon Complex, which contains a dining hall, the bar (The Vernon Arms, named after the original Hild Bede Principal, Dr Vernon Armitage), music rooms and the only student-run cinema in Durham, Bede Film Society.

 Hild Bede was also one of the two colleges in Durham to have two chapels, the other being University College.
-Following the merger of the colleges, the chapel of St. Hild was used function room named the Joachim Room.
+Following the merger of the colleges, the chapel of St. Hild was used as a function room named the Joachim Room.
 The Chapel of the Venerable Bede is still in use.

 The college also maintains a boat house used by the boat club on the river near the Caedmon Complex.
-The old St Hild's boat house, situated 100 yards upstream is now used by Collingwood College.
+The old St Hild's boat house, 100 yards upstream, is now used by Collingwood College.